craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - While you are Attuned, once per long rest, before you cast a spell (3/10);
 	- *(Heads / Evens)* Gain Advantage on an Attack Roll made for the spell, or impose Disadvantage on a Saving Throw made for the spell.
 	- *(Tails / Odds)* Regain the lowest level spell slot expended to cast the spell.

+###### Verdant Band
+- *Requires Attunement*
+- While you are Attuned, you may cast Entangle once per long rest without using a spell slot.
+- While you are Attuned and standing on 'natural earth', when a Plant attempts to Grapple or Restrain you, you have Advantage on that Check.